 DOKKU_APP_USER config variable.

 NOTE: this user must exist in your herokuish image.

-Additionally, Dokku will ensure your storage mounts are owned by either
+docker-local scheduler that comes with Dokku will ensure your storage mounts are owned by either

 herokuishuser or the overridden value you have set in